 If your submission is chosen to go on the blog, YACVic's Media and Communications team will work with you to get the content as hot as it can be.
 If there is any media interest or follow up the YACVic team will coordinate and support you with this.
 You don’t need to be an outstanding writer to submit, but you should be open to developing your writing craft.

 We’ll work with you to make your content reach far and wide!
 Pitch to us an idea for a blog post in 200 words or less and then we’ll work with you to see where it can fit in our content mix.

 What will I get from this?

 If your piece is published on the YACVic blog then your ideas and voice will live online for you to share with anyone you wish.
-We will amplify your work to over 2,700 young people and youth workers across the Victorian youth sector via our newsletter Announce and social media.
+We will share your work to and youth workers across the Victorian youth sector via our newsletter Announce and social media.

-What skills/knowledge will I develop through this opportunity?
+What skills and knowledge will I develop through this opportunity?

 Writing, editing and publishing are the most obvious skills you’ll use and develop.
-If your piece is published then you’ll be able to link to it in your uni or job applications too.
+If your piece is published then you’ll be able to link to it in your university or job applications too.